WIS-MICC-CellObservatory/Myelin_Profiles_PNS/README.md

-# Segmentation and Quantification of mature isolated Myelin Rings from serialEM of PNS
+# Segmentation and Quantification of mature isolated Myelin Profiles from serialEM of PNS

 ## Overview

-Segment mature isolated myelin rings from stitched serialEM images and quantify their g-ratio The macro relies on pixel classification with Ilastik, it assumes that the given classifier was trained to predict myelin (first class) vs background (second class)
+Segment mature isolated myelin profiles from stitched serialEM images and quantify their g-ratio The macro relies on pixel classification with Ilastik, it assumes that the given classifier was trained to predict myelin (first class) vs background (second class)
 Note that this macro is designed to segment isolated myelin rings eg from PNS and it is not suitable for cases in which you have touching rings (eg CNS)

 Written by: Ofra Golani at MICC Cell Observatory, Weizmann Institute of Science

 In collaboration with Anya Vainshtein and Elior Peles, Weizmann Institute of Science

+This macro was used in:
+Precise spatiotemporal control of nodal Na+ channels clustering by bone morphogenetic protein-1 (BMP-1)/tolloid (TLD)-like proteinases
+Yael Eshed-Eisenbach1, Jerome Devaux3, Anna Vainshtein1, Ofra Golani2, Se-Jin Lee4, Konstantin Feinberg1, Natasha Sukhanov1,Daniel S Greenspan5, Keiichiro Susuki6, Matthew N. Rasband7, and Elior Peles

 Software package: Fiji (ImageJ)